PeterResutik/bme307/docs/installation_instructions.md

 - Install Anaconda for Mac from [here](https://repo.anaconda.com/archive/Anaconda3-2023.07-2-MacOSX-x86_64.pkg)
 - Double click the .pkg file.
 - Test your installation.
-- Run the following command in Terminal
+- Run the following command in the Terminal

 ```bash
 conda list